-NOT ONLY HAS JOHN SOULES FOODS EXPERIENCED HIGH-FLYING SUCCESS WITH RECORD SALES AND NEW-PRODUCT DEVELOPMENT OVER THE PAST 18 MONTHS, BUT IT ALSO BUILT A HIGHLY AUTOMATED, STATE-OF-THE-ART PROCESSING PLANT IN VALLEY, ALA., TO PUSH THE COMPANY EVEN HIGHER.
-BY FRED WILKINSON VALLEY, Ala. - Thriving during challenging times has been a recurring theme in the company history of Johns Soules Foods.
+NEW-PRODUCT DEVELOPMENT OVER THE PAST 18 MONTHS, BUT IT ALSO BUILT A HIGHLY AUTOMATED, STATE-OF-THE-ART PROCESSING PLANT IN VALLEY, ALA., TO PUSH THE COMPANY EVEN HIGHER.
+BY FRED WILKINSON MANAGING EDITOR NOT ONLY HAS JOHN SOULES FOODS EXPERIENCED HIGH-FLYING SUCCESS WITH RECORD SALES AND VALLEY, Ala. - Thriving during challenging times has been a recurring theme in the company history of John Soules Foods.
 Under the leadership of co-CEO's and brothers Mark Soules and John Soules Jr., the company has experienced a lot of change since their father, John Soules Sr., founded the company as a ground-beef operation.
 Amid the marketplace disruptions caused by COVID-19, John Soules Foods posted record sales in 2020 - with 25% year-over-year growth - followed by another record-breaking year in 2021, with an additional 22% growth.
 The current year is following a similar arc, with 2022 sales so far continuing to set records by pacing at 22% dollar sales growth through the first quarter of the year.
 John Soules Foods has enjoyed its top five individual sales weeks in company history during Q1 of 2022.
 Based on this record of success and the company's state-of-the-art expansion in Valley, Ala., The National Provisioner is pleased to award John Soules Foods its 2022 Processor of the Year award.
-Some of John Soules Foods recent product development and merchandising achievements include: - Currently the market share leader with over 50% share of the refrigerated fully cooked strips category.
-[MP1] - The company is the exclusive licensing partner (fully cooked proteins) of "Hot Ones," the YouTube pop culture show from First We Feast.
+Some of John Soules Foods recent product development and merchandising achievements include: • Currently the market share leader with over 50% share of the refrigerated fully cooked strips category. • The company is the exclusive licensing partner (fully cooked proteins) of "Hot Ones," the YouTube pop culture show from - First We Feast.
 The partnership began with a "Hot Ones" limited-time offering retail item at Walmart earlier this year, which became the company's No. 3 item at Walmart in the frozen department and No. 5 overall.
-It contributed to 40% of John Soules Foods' overall growth at Walmart in the frozen department in Q1.
-This summer, the limited-time item will be replaced by an everyday lineup of five individual items, each featuring a different Hot Ones® sauce. - This summer, John Soules Foods becomes the exclusive licensing partner (fully cooked proteins) for Universal Studios, including the "Jurassic Park," "Minions" and "Trolls" movie franchises.
-The timing aligns with the release of "Jurassic World 3: Dominion" in June, "Minions: The Rise of Gru" in July, "Trolls 3" in November 2023 and "Despicable Me 4" in July 2024. - The company introduced AmaZingsTM, a line of trimmed, bone-in chicken thighs that provide a "wing" eating experience, available in Buffalo, Honey BBQ, Garlic Parmesan and Lightly Seasoned flavors.
-With a limited launch at Walmart in March, everyday retail placement begins in summer 2022 - In March, John Soules Foods launched individually packaged Chicken Bites at Sam's Club in the refrigerated section.
-The six-pack of individually portioned 3-ounce packages is designed to give consumers flexibility for individual consumption - such as a salad topping or for snacking - and ties in with consumer interest in healthy eating and the rise in protein snacks.
-The item is currently available in a Thai Style Chili Teriyaki flavor. - [MP1]The level we track in IRI, this is a true statement (Tyson, Perdue, JSF); however, we don't break out Tyson sub-brands (e.g., Anytizers) and we don't include hot dogs, sausage links, breakfast meats--which are technically fully cooked meats-because we don't get the IRI data as they don't consider them to be the same category.
-To avoid any confusion, let's just strike the last portion of the bullet point.
+It contributed to 40% of - John Soules Foods' overall growth at Walmart in the frozen department in Q1.
+This summer, the limited-time item will be replaced by an everyday lineup of five individual items, each featuring a different Hot Ones® sauce. • This summer, John Soules Foods becomes the exclusive licensing partner (fully cooked proteins) for Universal Studios, including the "Jurassic Park," "Minions" and "Trolls" movie franchises.
+The timing aligns with the release of "Jurassic World 3: Dominion" in June, "Minions: The Rise of Gru" in July, "Trolls 3" in November 2023 and "Despicable Me 4" in July - 2024. • The company introduced AmaZingsTM, a line of John Soules Foods trimmed, bone-in chicken thighs that provide a "wing" eating experience, available in Buffalo, Honey BBQ, Garlic Parmesan and Lightly - Seasoned flavors.
+With a limited launch at Walmart in March, everyday retail placement begins in summer 2022.
+In March, John Soules Foods launched individually packaged Chicken Bites at Sam's Club in the refrigerated section.
+The six-pack of individually portioned 3-ounce packages is designed to give consumers flexibility for - individual consumption such as a salad topping or for snacking - and ties in with consumer interest in healthy eating and the rise in protein snacks.
+The item is currently available in a Thai Style Chili Teriyaki flavor.